S&P, Dow edge down after Fed decision; tech boosts Nasdaq

 “The Fed demonstrated that they are willing to let the economy run a little hot as long as they don’t foresee a significant spike in inflation which would potentially serve as a headwind for the current bull market run,” said Bob Baur, chief global economist at Principal Global Investors.

-While technology stocks pulled the Nasdaq into positive territory and gave a boost to the S&P and the Dow, trade worries intensified on news that the Trump administration is considering hiking tariffs to 25 percent from 10 percent on $200 billion worth of Chinese imports.
+While technology stocks pulled the Nasdaq into positive territory and gave a boost to the S&P and the Dow, trade worries intensified as the Trump administration proposed hiking tariffs on imports from China.

+Officials told reporters that Trump had directed U.S. Trade Representative Robert Lighthizer to consider a tariff rate increase on $200 billion worth of Chinese goods to 25 percent from 10 percent as part efforts to ensure that it has “the right tools in place in order to encourage China to change its actions.”

 China called the move “blackmail,” and warned it would respond in kind.